A Constellation of Vital Phenomena is Anthony Marra’s internationally bestselling debut novel.

 A Constellation of Vital Phenomena deserves the adoration it has quickly garnered.
 It is stunning for many reasons, not least that it is the first published novel from author Anthony Marra, still in his twenties.
 The only recent parallel that comes to mind is the maturity of Jennifer duBois’ debut A Partial History of Lost Causes.

-The subject matter of A Constellation of Vital Phenomena is undeniably moving (if not heartbreaking) and the tale particularly enlightening for those with less understanding of the recent history of Chechnya than we should have (myself included).
-But, it is the framework and lens through which Anthony Marra tells this story that elevates it to what I consider inspired and thought-provoking literature.
+The subject matter of A Constellation of Vital Phenomena is undeniably moving (if not heartbreaking) and the tale particularly enlightening for those with less understanding of the recent history of Chechnya than we ought to.
+But, it is the framework and lens through which Anthony Marra tells this story that elevates it to inspired and thought-provoking literature.

 In an interview with Publisher’s Weekly, Marra explains the significance of the seemingly obscure title: